Anton Köllisch

-Anton Köllisch (16 March 1888 – September 1916) was a German chemist who, whilst working in Darmstadt for pharmaceutical giant Merck, first described the synthesis of the chemical MDMA.
+Anton Köllisch (16 March 1888 – September 1916) was a German chemist who, while working in Darmstadt for pharmaceutical giant Merck, first described the synthesis of the chemical MDMA.

 Life and work

 In 1911, Köllisch published his doctoral dissertation on the topic of indole synthesis from hydrazones under Otto Diels at the University of Berlin.

 While at Merck, Dr Köllisch was involved in investigating syntheses for methylhydrastinine and hydrastinine.
 A procedural patent was filed on Christmas Eve 1912 relating to these syntheses, which mentioned MDMA without name as a chemical intermediate.

 He was killed in the First World War.